vladopajic/go-test-coverage/README.md

 ## Visualise Coverage

 Go includes a built-in tool for visualizing coverage profiles, allowing you to see which parts of the code are not covered by tests.
-To generate a visual report:

 Following command will generate `cover.html` page with visualized coverage profile:
 ```console
 go tool cover -html=cover.out -o=cover.html